Why Do Wisdom Teeth Need to Be Removed? Everything You Need to Know

 Removing wisdom teeth can bring several benefits, including:

 • Pain Relief: Wisdom teeth are often removed when they cause pain and swelling.
-Removing them early prevents the need for emergency treatment later.
+Removing them at the initial stage prevents the need for emergency treatment later.

-• Prevention of Gum Disease and Tooth Decay: Extracting wisdom teeth reduces the risk of decay and gum disease, helping to protect the surrounding teeth and prolonging their health.
+• Prevention of Gum Disease and Tooth Decay: Extracting wisdom teeth reduces the risk of decay and gum disease, helping to shield the surrounding teeth and prolonging their health.

-• Improved Oral Hygiene: Without hard-to-reach wisdom teeth, maintaining oral hygiene becomes easier, leading to healthier gums and teeth.
+• Good Oral Hygiene: Without hard-to-reach wisdom teeth, oral hygiene maintenance becomes smooth, leading to healthy gums and teeth.

 • Avoiding Tooth Movement: Wisdom teeth can push other teeth out of alignment, especially after orthodontic work.
-Removing them early can prevent this unwanted movement.
+Removing them at the beginning can prevent this unwanted situation.

 Consequences of Not Removing Wisdom Teeth